Recursive Entropic Variational Inference for Nonlinear State-Space Models: Connection to Existing Bayesian Inference Algorithms

 \subsection{Posterior-Linearization Bayesian Smoothing}

-Our work is primarily inspired by posterior-linearization algorithms \citep{garcia2016iterated, tronarp2018iterative}, which perform approximate Gaussian Bayesian smoothing in nonlinear state-space models by alternating between posterior linearization and a Rauch-Tung-Striebel smoothing pass.
+Our work is primarily inspired by posterior-linearization algorithms \citep{garcia2015posterior, garcia2016iterated, tronarp2018iterative}, which perform approximate Gaussian Bayesian smoothing in nonlinear state-space models by alternating between posterior linearization and a Rauch-Tung-Striebel smoothing pass.
 These algorithms can be viewed as generalizations of the maximum-a-posteriori iterated smoother proposed by \citet{bell1994iterated}.
 While these methods offer advantages over traditional extended and unscented smoothers~\citep{sarkka2023bayesian}, they have two significant limitations.

-First, they impose linearity and additive noise assumptions on the dynamics and measurement models, which can be problematic in state-space models with multiplicative noise, as highlighted by \citet{corenflos2023variational}.
-Second, these algorithms, in their original form, fall within the class of undamped Gauss--Newton optimization methods, as they rely on linear approximations of the dynamics and measurement models.
-Gauss--Newton methods, however, require a full-rank Jacobian to ensure convergence~\citep{nocedal1999numerical}, a condition that is not generally met in nonlinear settings.
+First, they impose linearity and additive noise assumptions on the dynamics and measurement likelihoods, which can be problematic in state-space models with multiplicative noise, as highlighted by \citet{corenflos2023variational}.
+Second, these algorithms, in their original form, fall within the class of undamped Gauss--Newton optimization methods, that rely on linear approximations of the dynamics and measurement models.
+Crucially, Gauss--Newton techniques require a full-rank Jacobian to ensure convergence~\citep{nocedal1999numerical}, a condition that is not generally met in nonlinear settings.

-To address the latter issue, a partial remedy was proposed by \citet{raitoharju2018damped}, who introduced an ad-hoc damping mechanism for the mean updates in the iterated posterior-linearization filter, albeit at the cost of a computationally expensive nested optimization loop.
+To address the latter issue, a partial remedy was proposed by \citet{raitoharju2018damped}, who introduced an \emph{ad hoc} damping mechanism for the mean updates in the iterated posterior-linearization filter, albeit at the cost of a computationally expensive nested optimization loop.
 In contrast, \citet{lindqvist2021posterior} proposed a posterior-linearization smoother that implements damping through Levenberg--Marquardt regularization and line-search procedures with convergence guarantees.
 Both approaches of \citet{raitoharju2018damped} and \citet{lindqvist2021posterior}, however, fail to exploit the information-geometric structure of the statistical manifold on which the approximate smoothing distribution is assumed to reside.